Massive Route 287 Tanker Truck Explosion Kills Driver, NJSP Confirms

-UPDATE: The driver of a gasoline tanker truck was killed in a massive fireball in a crash on Route 287 near the New York State border in Mahwah early Saturday, New Jersey State Police said.

-A series of explosions were heard when the rig rolled and burst into flames on an infamous stretch of the southbound highway near Route 17 and the New York State Thruway at 6:47 a.m., NJSP Sgt.
+A series of explosions were heard when the rig rolled and burst into flames on a notorious stretch of the southbound highway near Route 17 and the New York State Thruway at 6:47 a.m., NJSP Sgt.
 Alejandro Goez said.

 A tarp covered the body about 20 feet from the rig's skeleton as firefighters used foam to douse the flames.
-The smoke could be seen for miles.
+Thick, black smoke could be seen for miles.

 SEE VIDEO:

-Note: UPDATE: The driver of a gasoline tanker truck was killed in a massive fireball during a crash on Route 287 near the New York State border in Mahwah early Saturday, New Jersey State Police said.